2010Nick91/osint-password-analyzer/README.md

 ```

 ## Limitations:.txt # Dependencies
-Limitations
-System relies on predefined list of common elements

-Does not perform real-time OSINT analysis

-False positives may occur

-Scoring system is not scientifically validated

 - System relies on predefined list of common elements
 - Does not perform real-time OSINT analysis